Modern microfilm and microfiche conversion services offer more than digitization.

 Redox blemishes – reddish circular microspot damage caused by chemical airborne pollutants.

-While all types of microform can be treated to reduce vulnerabilities from damage, digitizing may be a more cost-effective approach in the long run.
+While all types can be treated to reduce vulnerabilities from damage, digitizing microfilm or fiche may be a more cost-effective approach in the long run.
 Are you fully committed to proper storage?

 In most cases, the process of putting document images on film introduces artifacts that affect image quality.
 Dust particles, skewed images, scratches, and manual redactions make looking at microfilm and microfiche difficult.
 And if you need to perform optical character recognition (OCR) on these images, getting good accuracy is difficult.

 New advances in scanning software take advantage of technology like computer vision and image processing to make scanned microform images look even better than the original.
 This makes highly accurate OCR and full-text searching possible.
 Here are some of the advantages of modern microfilm and microfiche scanning software: